NREL/BuildingMOTIF/book/tutorials/use-case-validation.md

 print(f"Model is valid? {validation_result.valid}")
 ```

-To no big surprise, our empty model is indeed invalid.
-Let's ask BuildingMOTIF for some details:
+Our model is invalid so let's ask BuildingMOTIF for some details:

 ```{code-cell}
 for diff in validation_result.diffset: